GitLab teams, welcome to CircleCI!

 Kick off CircleCI builds from GitLab

-This release means that teams can now connect a new or existing CircleCI account to a repo stored on GitLab.
+This release means that teams can now connect a new or existing CircleCI account to a GitLab repository.
 When code changes in your GitLab repo, you can kick off build, test, and deploy pipelines in CircleCI automatically.
 Run your pipelines with industry-leading speed and the largest array of resource classes anywhere – powerful features that come built-in with CircleCI.

-GitLab customers will also enjoy enhanced controls to safeguard config within CircleCI: the ability to set granular permissions and roles for users at the organization level.
-We will continue to improve and enhance the experience of our GitLab support, with controls at the team and project level to come soon.
+GitLab customers will also enjoy enhanced controls to safeguard config within CircleCI: the ability to set granular permissions and roles for users at the organization and project level.
 These controls will help ensure security, compliance, and responsible management of pipeline access.

 At GitLab, we believe everyone can contribute, which is made possible by offering interoperability with industry peers like CircleCI.
 This integration allows easier migration paths for customers looking to leverage GitLab for source code management and more, further supporting GitLab's mission to provide customers with modern solutions.
 Nima Badiey, VP of Alliances, GitLab